matushorvath/shadow-kvm/Notes.md

 - useful
    - investigate unit tests in C#
    - start application on login
-   - ask start the application after installation
+   - ask to start the application after installation
    - real configuration UI
-      - show which display is which in case they have same names

 - nice to have
    - add missing logs (see TODOs in code)
    - parallelize inputs.Load in ConfigGenerator
    - command line params to specify data directory
    - add a way to check for updates
+   - show which display is which in case they have same names

 Useful Links
 ============